 TUA Diploma of Applied Entrepreneurship

 The University of Canberra in partnership with Ducere Global Business School has training programs for entrepreneurs.
-You can study for a diploma in Applied Entrepreneurship, or Applied Social Entrepreneurship.
+You can study for a diploma in Applied Entrepreneurship.
 The 8-unit diploma courses are embedded in bachelor-degree programs.

 - Students need to meet university entry requirements (normally a 60+ ATAR, or 2+ years of work experience).

 - After successful completion, students can choose to continue to an online associates degree (16 units total) or bachelor degree (24 units).